maxerling/landing-page-project/README.md

 Change 'Om Oss' by adding more content, something similar to the Figma description.

 For future frontend projects I will start off with focusing on design principles and get a better understanding of that.
+Probably add a theme component with all design choices from the start.

 Overall I'm happy and proud of myself.